RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Swiss-National-Cyberstrategy-(NCS)--A-Qu.md

 ---
 title:  "Swiss National Cyberstrategy (NCS): A Quantitative Assessment of the Cybersecurity Research Landscape"
-excerpt:  "This study provides the first systematic and quantitative evaluation of the Swis (...)"
+excerpt:  "This study provides the first systematic and quantitative evaluation of the Swiss cybersecurity research landscape.
+It aims to guide policymakers, universities, and industries in addressing research imbalances, incentivising strategic areas (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Report.png
 sidebar: